Really Simple Syndication (RSS) is one of the most popular forms of media delivery in the 21st century.

 - Offline Reading – Some RSS readers download the article (sometimes along with the images) making it available offline.
 Thus you can still read your articles, even if you’re unable to connect to the Internet.

-WP RSS Aggregator was born out of Jean’s liking for RSS.
-As an avid blogger and WordPress developer, he wanted to find a unique way to deliver top-notch content to his readers.
-After a few months of hard work, our team came up with WP RSS Aggregator – a free WordPress RSS News Aggregator plugin for importing, merging and displaying RSS and Atom feeds on your WordPress site, with over 200,000 downloads.
+After a few months of hard work, our team came up with the first RSS aggregator for WordPress, aptly named WP RSS Aggregator – a free WordPress RSS News Aggregator plugin for importing, merging, and displaying RSS and Atom feeds on your WordPress site, which now has millions of downloads.

-RSS is one of the oldest, reliable and most popular media distribution medium available in the Internet.
+RSS is one of the oldest, reliable and most popular media distribution mediums available on the Internet.
 Some of you might wonder about RSS and duplicate content.
 Is it good?
 Is it bad?
-Don’t worry, we’ve got it covered.
+The truth is that if you use RSS feeds correctly and with the right intentions, there’s more good than harm to be done.

 To sum up, one of the underlying advantages of RSS is productivity.
 Once you start using RSS regularly, you save a lot of time!